Prismarine/Prismarine/README.md

 ## Contributing
 More information on contributing to the prismarine project will be available soon, for now you can just contact me via email at ```prismarine@nickforall.nl```, or on twitter ```@nickforall__```

+NOTE: when using including nms code, please use Spigot's mappings for deobfuscation.

 ## Roadmap
 * [ ] Buy domain prismarine.org
 * [ ] setup IRC server